swansontec/cleaners/docs/reference.md

 ## asObject

 `asObject` builds an object cleaner.
-The cleaner will accept any Javascript object and make a clean copy.
+The cleaner will accept any JavaScript object and make a clean copy.

 If `asObject` receives a single cleaner as its parameter, it will apply that cleaner to each property in the object.
 This is useful when objects act as key / value maps: